Skills and Capability5.2 Innovation Capability

-Evidence from Australian microdata suggests that innovative firms are 4 to 8 per cent more likely to be exporters compared to firms that do not innovate, while exporters are 7 to 10 per cent more likely to be innovators.
+Evidence from Australian microdata suggests that innovative businesses are 4 to 8 per cent more likely to be exporters compared to businesses that do not innovate, while exporters are 7 to 10 per cent more likely to be innovators.
 Microdata evidence further suggests that more than one-third of Australian exporters are concentrated in just four industries: Mining, Manufacturing, Wholesale Trade and Information Media and Telecommunications.
-In 2014-15, more than two-thirds (69.7 per cent) of Australian firms operating in international markets were innovative.
-Only Germany and Norway showed higher proportions on this measure --- estimated at 72.1 per cent and 71.0 per cent, respectively.
+In 2014-15, more than two-thirds (69.7 per cent) of Australian businesses operating in international markets were innovative.
+Only Germany and Norway showed higher proportions on this measure — estimated at 72.1 per cent and 71.0 per cent, respectively.
 These estimates compare to the latest available OECD average of 54.4 per cent.

 5.2.3 Australian exports with a revealed comparative advantage (RCA) index above two